TOUR WITH US

 Westminster Abbey

 Twenty-five years after Anne Boleyn’s execution, the Boleyn falcon would once more take flight.
-This time, it was in the shape of her daughter, Elizabeth.
+This time, it took the form of her daughter, Elizabeth.

-On this final day of our immersive tour, we return to central London.
-We spend the day celebrating Anne’s life and possibly her most outstanding legacy, her daughter, who, against all odds, survived to be crowned Elizabeth I at Westminster Abbey on 15 January 1559.
+On this sixth day of our immersive tour, we explore another pivotal location in central London, celebrating Anne’s life and possibly her most outstanding legacy, her daughter, Elizabeth.
+Against all odds, she survived to be crowned Elizabeth I at Westminster Abbey on 15 January 1559.

 Of course, no visit to Westminster Abbey would be complete without a tour of the Lady Chapel, constructed by Henry VII in 1502 as a majestic mausoleum to the Tudor dynasty, where your guides will recount the extraordinary tale of the rediscovery of Elizabeth I’s tomb during the 1800s.